DemoyDW/energy-monitor/etl_pipeline/outages/README.md

 ## Load Script

 The purpose of the load script is now to pull the other two scripts together and upload the data to RDS.
-And to this we made sure to establish the connection to the database.
+And to do this we made sure to establish the connection to the database.
 Write the SQL queries to then upload the data.
 And these functions were all pulled together using an orchestration function.
 And finally we used a Lambda handler function so it can be called by the Lambda.

 # Usage